 Parents have a duty to notify the local authority of the ending of the placement including the name and address of the person into whose care the child has moved.

 Unless a young person has a disability, private fostering ends at 16.
 Children's Services will review the young person's circumstances and future plans as they approach 16.
-Where a young person remains with the private foster carers after the age of 16, but requires continuing support, he or she should be assisted as a Child In Need.
-Where the young person moves to independent living, support can be provided to them up as he or she will fall within the definition of qualifying young people.
-Support may include advice, befriending and discretionary financial assistance.
-It will be provided at the request of the young person on the basis of assessment of need and can continue up to the age of 21 or beyond if the young person is in higher education, up to the end of the course.
+Where a young person remains with the private foster carers after the age of 16, but requires continuing support, they should be assisted as a Child In Need.
+Where the young person moves to independent living, support can be provided to them up as they will fall within the definition of qualifying young people.
+(Note that the DfE Volume 3: planning transition to adulthood for care leavers https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/397649/CA1989_Transitions_guidance.pdf (trix link) acknowledges that some ‘Qualifying children’ will be as vulnerable and have similar support needs as those who are Eligible, Relevant or Former Relevant).

+Support may include advice, befriending and discretionary financial assistance where the young person has no other means.
+It will be provided at the request of the young person on the basis of assessment of need and can continue up to the age of 25 or beyond if the young person is in higher education, up to the end of the course.
+Note that in these circumstances, it is possible also for the local authority to also provide vacation holiday accommodation.

+Any request by the young person should be made to the local authority in which they are resident or where the education and training is being provided.

 See Leaving Care and Transition Procedure.